ajs17/memills/content/people/mills-edward-hallock-1819-family/features/temperance.md

 </figcaption>
 </figure>

-There are records of a number of "lodges" of the Independent Order of Good Templars
+There are records of a number of "lodges" of the Independent Order of Good Templars in the Batavia area.
+(TODO: expand)

-In the 1880's Emily was an officer in the Independent Order of Good Templars, in the Brookton chapter called "High Bridge Lodge, No. 296".
+In the 1880's, Emily was an officer in the Independent Order of Good Templars, in the Brookton chapter called "High Bridge Lodge, No. 296".

 {{% fig "temperance/good-templars-form-inside" "800" /%}}
 {{% fig "temperance/good-templars-form-outside" "800" /%}}